 Arkansas Gov. Mike Beebe and officials with Wal-Mart Stores Inc. announced Thursday (Jan.
 10) a health-payment system that could create savings of around $15 million during fiscal year 2014 and $65 million during fiscal year 2015.

-Wal-Mart said the new system is a “groundbreaking effort to create a more patient-centered and cost efficient health payment system” within the state’s Arkansas Payment Improvement Initiative (APII).
+A press release from Wal-Mart said the new system is a “groundbreaking effort to create a more patient-centered and cost efficient health payment system” within the state’s Arkansas Payment Improvement Initiative (APII).
 The system is unique to Arkansas, according to Beebe and Wal-Mart officials.

 Bentonville-based Wal-Mart, which has around 57,000 employees in Arkansas, has agreed to pay $670,000 to underwrite the work.